Freddie Freeman Player Props: Dodgers vs. Cubs

-On Saturday, Freddie Freeman (.325 batting average in his past 10 games, with four doubles, a home run, six walks and three RBI) and the Los Angeles Dodgers face the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
-First pitch is at 9:10 PM ET.
+On Sunday, Freddie Freeman (.282 batting average in his past 10 games, with three doubles, a home run, six walks and three RBI) and the Los Angeles Dodgers play the Chicago Cubs, whose starting pitcher will be Drew Smyly.
+First pitch is at 4:10 PM ET.

 Freddie Freeman Game Info & Props vs. the Cubs